 In December 2021, two workshops were held in the Uttar Kannada district, as a consequence of which a number of conversations took place concerning how to proceed with making claims on Community Forest Rights.
-As a result, village task forces have been formed to assist indigenous communities with procedures such as filling out documents to claim forest rights, since the majority of tribal members are illiterate and unaware.
+As a result, village task forces have been formed to assist indigenous communities with procedures such as filling out documents to claim forest rights, since most tribal members are illiterate and unaware.
 The task force will be extremely beneficial.
 Their efforts will also help to raise awareness of the FRA in neighbouring villages.

-Moreover, throughout the year, community representatives as well as lower-level government staff have reached out to me for information and clarification regarding the law and the procedures to be followed while claiming forest rights.
+Moreover, throughout the year, community representatives as well as lower level government staff have reached out to me for information and clarification regarding the law and the procedures to be followed while claiming forest rights.
+We are also positive that the training manual provided to village FRCs will be useful to guide them through the process of claiming forest rights, thus enabling their participation in conservation of their forests.